Here are some answers to the questions we are often asked about baptisms at St Nicholas, Wickham.

-A: Although it is usual to have your child baptised in your local church there are often very good reasons why you may want the service at another church.
-It may be that you worship regularly with us, or that you were married here, or that you have only just moved away.
-Whatever the reasons do contact our Parish Administrator and we will help as much as we can.
+A: Although it is usual to have your child baptised in your local church, It may be that you worship regularly with us, or that you were married here, or that you have only just moved away.
+Whatever the reasons, do contact our Parish Administrator and we will help as much as we can.

 If you do arrange a baptism outside your own parish, as a matter of courtesy we ask that you have a letter of consent from your local vicar.

 Q: One of us is Roman Catholic.
 Can our child still be baptised in your church?